 UID2 Private Operator for Azure Integration Guide

-The UID2 Operator is the API server in the UID2 ecosystem.
 This guide provides information for setting up the UID2 Operator Service as a Private Operator in an instance of Confidential Containers, a confidential computing option from Microsoft Azure.
 Confidential Containers instances run in a hardware-backed Trusted Execution Environment (TEE) that provides intrinsic capabilities such as data integrity, data confidentiality, and code integrity.

 When the Docker container for the UID2 Operator Confidential Containers instance starts up, it completes the attestation process that allows the UID2 Core Service to verify the authenticity of the Operator Service and the enclave environment that the Operator Service is running in.